mguizar/RepData_PeerAssessment1/PA1_Alldocuments/PA1_december.md

 The data was taken from the URL specified in the following code, and then converted into a data frame.

+The URL was provided within the instructions of the assignment.
+This way the file does not need to be downloaded and stored locally before running the code in R.

 ```r
 File_URL<-"https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip"